runeh/typical-fetch/notes.md

 ## todo

+- Pass in res to parsers so you can get both headers and body?
+Some openapi things define headers in responses, for example for limit rating.
+Can/should that be parsed out along with the data with the current methods?
 - Terminology: fetcher
 - pass body text and response to error mapper.
 - Signature for errors passed to error mapper is wrong?
 It can get other things